About the Journal

 - Holdings of spouse or children that may have a financial interest in the work

-Also, interests that go beyond financial interests and compensation (non-financial interests) that may be important to readers should be disclosed.
+Also, interests beyond financial interests and compensation (non-financial interests) that may be important to readers should be disclosed.
 These may include but are not limited to personal relationships or competing interests directly or indirectly tied to this research, or professional interests or personal beliefs that may influence your research.
 The corresponding author collects the conflict of interest disclosure forms from all authors.
 In author collaborations where formal agreements for representation allow it, it is sufficient for the corresponding author to sign the disclosure form on behalf of all authors.
-The form can be downloaded here: ICMJE form
+The form can be downloaded here: ICMJE form.

 1) Statement of Human Rights When reporting studies that involve human participants, authors should include a statement that the studies have been approved by the appropriate institutional and/or national research ethics committee and have been performed in accordance with the ethical standards as laid down in the 1964 Declaration of Helsinki and its later amendments or comparable ethical standards.
 If doubt exists whether the research was conducted in accordance with the 1964 Helsinki Declaration or comparable standards, the authors must explain the reasons for their approach, and demonstrate that the independent ethics committee or institutional review board explicitly approved the doubtful aspects of the study.